glitchwizard/HypeHeatMap/README.md

 ### Current Features

-Currently it connects to a database in Firebase for updates, and users can input show locations with bands.
+Currently it connects to a database in Firebase for updates, and users can input show origins with bands.

 ### Upcoming Features